Home » Wreck Diving Articles » Wreck Diving Risks: Hazards, Dangers, and Precautions

 Specialist equipment for mitigating wreck diving risks

-Advanced wreck penetration divers have learned from experience to use specialist wreck diving gear to mitigate these wreck diving risks and increase their safety when exploring explore dark and silt-filled compartments.
+Advanced wreck penetration divers have learned from experience to use specialist wreck diving gear.
+It is combined with special procedures to mitigate known wreck diving risks.

 Specialist wreck diving equipment typically includes: